 3. Mailchimp

 Mailchimp provides email marketing with AI features including Content Optimizer, Creative Assistant, and predictive segmentation.
-Content Optimizer looks at past campaigns to recommend subject lines and send times that match your audience.
-Creative Assistant uses generative AI to suggest email layouts and image placements based on your brand.
+Content Optimizer analyzes past campaigns to recommend subject lines and send times that match your audience's engagement patterns.
+Creative Assistant uses generative AI to suggest email layouts and image placements based on your brand assets.

 Predictive segmentation that identifies contacts most likely to buy or churn